Intro Wedding Toasts 101

 When delivering your speech, you should appear relaxed but confident.
 This is easier said than done when you’re nervous, but you need to remind yourself that your friend chose you because they believe in you.
 Use that thought to bolster your confidence any time you feel it slipping.
 As you practice, pay attention to your gestures and eye contact.
 You should establish contact with everyone in the audience, but that doesn’t mean that you should stare at each person one by one.
 Look in the general direction of an area, speak to that group directly, and then adjust your focus to another area.
 Don’t forget to also speak directly to the bride and groom.
 When giving a speech, it’s common to get fixated on one point, but your audience will feel more connected if you give them each a bit of your attention.

 Watch your gestures when you’re speaking.
 Don’t fidget with your clothing, keep your hands out of your pockets, and don’t stand there stiff-armed.
 Most communication is nonverbal, and you want the guests to focus on what you’re saying, not what your hands are doing.
 Instead, use your hands to emphasize your points.
-Look for places where it would be natural to draw attention to something, and think of an appropriate demonstration.
+Look for places where it would be natural to draw attention to something and think of an appropriate demonstration.
 Work this into your speech as you practice.
 Keep all of your gestures above your hips as anything you gesture below them will likely get lost.

 Go to the venue beforehand so that you can get an idea of where you will be speaking.
 Look at how large the area is, and see if movement is possible.
 If you’re going to be standing in one place, you may want to make your speech a bit more animated, and you might need to turn to address everyone.
 If you’re in a more open area, practice moving around during your speech.
 If possible, go to the wedding venue without the bridal party, and practice your speech in the location you will be delivering it.
 Try to imagine it with people gathered so that you don’t overestimate your space, and know where the bride and groom will be sitting so that you can direct a lot of your focus to that area.
 If you do move, try and step out at an angle so that you can continue facing your audience.
 You don’t want to turn away from them when you’re speaking.

 By the time the wedding rolls around, you should have practiced your speech so much that you’re nearly sick of it.
 Keep that in mind when you’re delivering it because it means you know it inside and out.
-Don’t be afraid about forgetting a word or having to do a bit of ad-lib.
+Don’t be afraid of forgetting a word or having to do a bit of ad-lib.
 No one else in the party knows your speech but you, and if you don’t draw attention to it, they won’t even be aware you’ve slipped up.
 Giving a speech might make you wish the toast happened beforehand, but your speech will be so finely delivered that the guests will be reluctant to raise their glasses.

 How to Deal with Being Nervous Before and During a Wedding Toast